The translation of this document is outdated.

 obligations referred to in Paragraph two of this Section, the

-animal shall be alienated for a person who is able to fulfil
+animal shall be confiscated and given to a person who is able to

-these obligations, transferred to an animal sanctuary or killed
+fulfil these obligations, transferred to an animal shelter or

 regulations.